runtime-verification/before-the-workshop/tracecontract/README.md

 }
 ~~~

-The requirement is defined as a state machine with two states ``S1`` and ``S2``.
+The property is defined as a state machine with two states ``S1`` and ``S2``.
 Each such state is a ``Formula`` (we have to provide this type for the
 program to type check).
 Each of these two states are defined as ``weak``, which means: the next event has to match one of the transitions, and if not it is an error.
 However, it is ok if there are no further events.
 This is in contrast to ``strong`` states, where a next event must occur (similar to *weak next* versus *strong next* in temporal logic).

 Observe that state ``S2`` is parameterized with the ``name`` and ``number`` picked up in state ``S1``: the ``SUCCESS`` arguments must match these.

-## Example 4 - Double success must be reported
+## Property P4 - Double success must be reported

-This example illustrates how longer sequences of events can be expressed.
-Consider the following requirement:
+Recall the property:

-> *If a command is issued, and it subsequently at some later point succeeds,
+**P4.** *If a command is issued, and it subsequently at some later point succeeds,
-> and if it succeeds again a second time immediately thereafter in the next
+and if it succeeds again a second time immediately thereafter in the next
-> step, **then** in the immediate subsequent step it must fail*
+step, then in the immediate subsequent step it must fail.*

-This requirement can be stated as follows:
+This property illustrates how longer sequences of events can be expressed.
+and is formalized as follows:

 ~~~scala
 class WrongSequence extends Monitor[Event] {